TNT-Lab/SIOP-2019-IO-Data-Science-Master-Tutorial/README.md

 Tutorial Citation:

 Auer, E. M., Collmus, A. B., Marin, S., Callan, R. C., & Landers, R. N. (2019, April).
 Leveraging data science to facilitate insightful, reproducible, and trustworthy I-O. Master tutorial presented at the 34th Annual Conference of the Society for Industrial and Organizational Psychology, National Harbor, MD.

+## Contact Information
+If you have questions about the materials in this repository or permissions to use materials please contact Elena Auer (auer0027@umn.edu).